by Amanda Mei Kim

 I’ve known Ron since I was fourteen years old.
 When we first met, he was almost eighteen and ready to age out.
 Our foster parents were the usual religious freaks who lived at the edge of the desert.
 Our father, Daniel, wore a wooden crown at dinner, and would “smite” us.
 We weren’t allowed television but we were surrounded by old books left over from from estate sales or found in library dumpsters.
 Daniel and his wife Sharon used them to create their house rules.
 “One for each of you,” said Sharon dishing out boiled potatoes, “the book says that plain foods will drive out vanity and other evils,” and we were punished according to the “law,” whatever that meant.

 Ron told me to find him when I was ready to leave.
-I never even thought about it until I ran into him by chance, two years later.
-He was working as a clerk in a gas station mart the next town over.
-A neighbor was taking me for a motorcycle ride and stopped to fill up his tank.
+I never even thought about it until two years later.
+A neighbor was taking me for a motorcycle ride and stopped at the gas station the next town over.
 I thought I saw Ron through the window and came inside.

 He had cool gray eyes and a shaved head, skinny, all angles and bones.
 He looked harder than I remembered, probably from working nights in the gas station.

 He was staring through the glass, at the neighbor who would jerk his head back and flash his false teeth whenever he caught them slipping out of place.

 Unexpectedly, I said yes.